SoftwareGroup5/Project-/SQL_TESTING.md

 Status: N/A <br>
 Notes: N/A <br>
 Post-conditions: The Order_history table has a valid order_total that persists after the order is placed <br>

+Function to do this: show rows in orders where customer_id matches current customer, status is "ordered", and group by order_id

 ## Order_History
 **Table Name:** Order_History <br>